Cluedo: Franchise

-The board game spawned a franchise, which since 1985 has expanded to include a feature film, mini-series, a musical, numerous books and several video games.
+The board game franchise spans a 1985 feature film, a 1997 musical, a 2011 mini-series, numerous books, and several video games.
+First staged in 2017, a theatrical adaptation of the Clue film began a U.S. national tour in 2024.

 Worldwide differences

-Besides some rule differences listed above, some versions label differently the names of characters, weapons, rooms and in some instances the actual game itself.
+Besides some rule differences listed above, some versions label the characters, weapons, rooms and in some instances the game itself differently.

 In Canada and the U.S., the game is known as Clue.
 It was retitled because the traditional British board game Ludo, on which the name is based, was less well known there than its American variant Parcheesi.

 The North American versions of Clue also replace the character "Reverend Green" from the original Cluedo with "Mr. Green".
 This is the only region to continue to make such a change.
-Minor changes include "Miss Scarlett" with her name being spelt with one 't', the spanner being called a wrench, and the dagger renamed a knife.
+Minor changes include "Miss Scarlett" with her name spelled with one 't', the spanner being called a wrench, and the dagger being renamed a knife.
 In the 2016 U.S. edition, the knife was changed to a dagger.
 Until 2003, the lead piping was known as the lead pipe only in the North American edition.

-In some international versions of the game (mostly the Spanish-language ones) the colours of some pieces are different, so as to correspond with the changes to each suspect's unique foreign name variations.
+In some international versions of the game (mostly the Spanish-language ones), the colours of some pieces are different, so as to correspond with the changes to each suspect's unique foreign name variations.
 In some cases, rooms and weapons are changed in addition to other regional variances.

-In South America it is licensed and sold under several different names.
-It is marketed as Detetive in Brazil.
+In South America, it is licensed and sold under several names.
+In Brazil, it is marketed under the Portuguese name pt.

-Reception
+Recognition

-Games magazine included Clue in their "Top 100 Games of 1980", praising it as "still the classic detective game".

-Games magazine included Clue in their "Top 100 Games of 1981", noting that the "characters in this 32-year-old game have become household words" and that the game is best played with four to six players.
+Games magazine included Clue in their Top 100 Games of 1980, praising it as "still the classic detective game", Top 100 Games of 1981 ("[the] characters in this 32-year-old game have become household words"), and Top 100 Games of 1982 ("Millions love this classic mystery game").

-Games magazine included Clue in their "Top 100 Games of 1982", noting that "Millions love this classic mystery game" and that "it's more satisfying to win through careful deduction than by a lucky stab".